 From our supplier survey, we have uncovered some notable issues among our suppliers.
 We prioritize potential risks related to human rights as most severe.
 The questionnaire is divided so that respondents can answer “Yes,” “No,” and “Don’t know” to specific questions.
 For example, we assess the potential risk higher where a supplier has answered “No” to having ethical guidelines, compared to when a supplier has answered “Don’t know” to the same question.
 The findings are grouped into 3 themes.

-These findings emphasize the significance of our commitment to addressing these issues and collaborating closely with our suppliers to encourage improved ethical practices across our supply chain.
+These findings, as well as the improvements over the last year, emphasize the significance of our commitment to addressing these issues and collaborating closely with our suppliers to encourage improved ethical practices across our supply chain.
 Through enhanced communication, transparency, and collaboration, our aim is to ensure strict adherence to ethical standards, human rights, and decent working conditions.
+Nevertheless, although a lot of important work has been done to formalize requirements for ourselves and our suppliers, the next step should be to ensure they are followed up with concrete action.
+Please refer to Section 4.4 for further detail in this regard.

 4) Measures